No-Code Deployer

 • Rollup Name

-5. On the Infrastructure tab, check the components included in the Starter package, and then click Confirm.
+5. On the Infrastructure tab, check the components included in your package, and then click Confirm.

 1. In the Summary dialog, check your complete rollup specification, and then click Confirm.